 - Keeps you cool during hot days

 - It is not as hypoallergenic as silk

 Silk vs cotton – Which sheets are better for your bed?

-When it comes to the luxurious feel, silk sheets definitely beat cotton.
-If you want nothing but the best and feel like a queen (or king!) when sleeping, silk bedding is the way to go.
+When it comes to the luxurious feel, silk sheets and pillowcases definitely beat cotton.
+If you want nothing but the best and feel like a Queen (or King!) when sleeping, silk bedding is the way to go.

-However, if you’re looking for comfortable material that is also affordable, go for cotton.
+If you’re looking for a comfortable sheet set that is also affordable, go for 400 thread count cotton.

 You can find good-quality cotton sheets at a reasonable price.